Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Hormonal

-We tend to focus on sleep, nutrition, and stress management — all of which can have an incredibly powerful impact on symptoms — before turning to hormonal treatments for menopause-related mood changes.
+We tend to focus on sleep, nutrition, and stress management — all of which can have an incredibly powerful impact on symptoms — before turning to hormonal treatments for menopause-related mood changes, although there is an observed positive impact on mood if MHT is started early in postmenopause or during the transition.
 If you do opt for hormonal treatment (for example, low-dose birth control for severe PMS and PMDD in early perimenopause), it should be coupled with mind-body interventions.
 In other words, nothing should exist in a silo, especially for something as complex as our mood.

-Data are mixed about whether HRT helps with mood issues like anxiety, which can contribute to mood changes, with smaller studies showing conflicting results or no effect.
-However, it is reasonable to consider hormonal treatment, especially if one has other symptoms that we know can be helped by HRT (like hot flashes) to help with mood fluctuations.
-Refer to our complete guide for a full run-down on hormone replacement therapy (HRT).
+Data are mixed about whether menopausal hormone therapy (MHT) helps with mood issues like anxiety, which can contribute to mood changes, although there is an observed positive impact on mood if MHT is started early in postmenopause or during the transition.
+However, it is reasonable to consider hormonal treatment, especially if one has other symptoms that we know can be helped by hormone therapy (like hot flashes) to help with mood fluctuations.
+Refer to our complete guide for a full run-down on hormone replacement therapy (MHT/HRT).

 Non-Hormonal

-SSRIs and SNRIs remain the first line of pharmacologic defense for mood changes, as well as anxiety and depression in perimenopausal women who are unable or not interested in hormonal therapies, and can also be considered for mood changes.
+SSRIs and SNRIs remain the first line of pharmacologic defense for mood changes, as well as anxiety and depression in perimenopausal women who are unable to use or are not interested in hormonal therapies, and can also be considered for mood changes.

-Common SSRIs include fluoxetine/Prozan and sertralin/Zoloft.
+Common SSRIs include fluoxetine/Prozac and sertraline/Zoloft.
 Other examples are:

 • Escitalopram/Lexapro: associated with less weight gain and sexual side effects (i.e. low libido) than others